The-Best-Codes/ai-sdk-vite-demo/README.md

 ## How it works

 We can't use `@ai-sdk/react` directly in Vite because it requires a backend API route (e.g., `/api/chat`) to receive AI response streams from.
 Instead, we create an in-browser "transport layer" that runs the AI SDK's `streamText()` function, which works client-side.
-There are three main pieces to make the trick work:
+There are three main pieces of the trick that make it work:

 1. `CustomChatTransport` (`src/ai/custom-chat-transport.ts`) implements the
    AI SDK's `ChatTransport` interface.
 We replace `reconnectToStream` with a no-op function and use `streamText` inside our custom `sendMessages` function, converting the output of `streamText` into a UI message stream (instead of model messages).